benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - "Demo_21"  : CTCR n°2 composed of 3 tubes
 - "Demo_22"  : CTCR n°2 with a tip external force
 - "Demo_23"  : CTCR n°2 with a mid-length external force
-- "Demo_24"  : CTCR n°2 with a tip and a mid-length external forces
+- "Demo_24"  : CTCR n°2 with a tip external force and a mid-length distributed external force
-- "Demo_25"  : CTCR n°2 with a tip and two mid-length external forces
+- "Demo_25"  : CTCR n°2 with a tip external force and two mid-length distributed external forces
 - "Demo_26"  : CTCR n°2 with a 1-force deformation linearization
 - "Demo_27"  : CTCR n°2 with a 2-forces deformation linearization
 - "Demo_mex" : CTCR composed of 5 tubes used to generate the MEX functions